IBM-Blockchain/HSM/Z-HSM/README.md

 ## Run the `pkcs11-tool`

-Ensure that you [install the PKCS #11 library on your local machine](#install-pkcs11-tool), for example, at `/usr/local/lib/libpkcs11-proxy.so`.
+Ensure that you [install the pkcs11-tool](#install-the-pkcs11-tool) on your local machine, for example, at `/usr/local/lib/libpkcs11-proxy.so`.
 Then, run the following command:

 ```
 PKCS11_PROXY_SOCKET="tcp://<IP_ADDRESS>:<PORT>" pkcs11-tool --module=/usr/local/lib/libpkcs11-proxy.so --token-label <EP11_SLOT_TOKEN_LABEL> --pin <EP11_SLOT_USER_PIN> -t